Zendesk Chat Handoff setup

 • When capturing an email address, the email variable must also be validated as an Email type in the Capture block.

-1. In the Department list, select the department to route your customer to.
+1. In the Department list, select the department to route your end user to.
 Make sure it’s an active department that has agents assigned to it!

 If you are using Zendesk Agent Workspace, the list contains the groups you have configured in Zendesk, rather than departments.